pingbird/notes/notes/flutter/media-query.md

 ![](https://i.tst.sh/1685589984433963.png)

-This is a scale model of a phone and tablet, we can see that text and padding is pretty much the same between the two and the layout adapts well to the extra space.
+This is a scale model of a phone and tablet, we can see that text and padding is pretty much the same between the two.
 This works as intended without any special tweaks, Flutter (just like native apps) use a pixel scaling factor set by the device manufacture which ensures text and other UI elements are a similar *physical* size regardless of platform.

-Our Amazing Pigeons app adapts to different screen dimensions in a few different ways here:
+Our Amazing Pigeons app adapts to different viewport dimensions in a few different ways here:

 1. Padding is automatically applied to the AppBar to keep the status bar and notch out of the way.
 2. The welcome text uses a combination of SizedBox, Row, and Expanded to let the text wrap on small displays but not look too wide on bigger ones.
 3. The Wrap widget is used to distribute tag chips according to how much space is available.
-4. The carousel uses an AspectRatio to prevent the images from being smushed on big or small screens.
+4. The carousel uses an AspectRatio to prevent images from being smushed on big or small screens.
 5. The carousel tiles use a Stack to overlay text while still allowing it to wrap, supplying the left/right parameters to Positioned ensures the text has the right constraints.
 6. Just like the welcome text, the "Join the Flock" button and its accompanying text field are wrapped in a SizedBox and Center to ensure it isn't too wide.
 7. Everything is wrapped in a ListView so we can add more content vertically without overflowing.

-Understanding Flutter's layout protocl and getting in the habit of applying these techniques is well worth it, most of the time you don't need to think about overflows or screen sizes, just let the framework do its thing.
+Understanding Flutter's layout protocol and getting in the habit of applying these techniques is worth it, most of the time you don't need to think about overflows or screen sizes, just let the framework do its thing.

 If we take the lazy approach instead and use a package like `sizer` to scale the whole app, it looks like this: